For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 There are loads of savings accounts to choose from, and each one has its own benefits.

-If you're not working, or your total taxable income for salary and interest is below £18,570, you won't pay tax on savings at all.
-Keep an eye on this, and if the bank accidentally taxes you when you're earning below that amount, make sure you claim a refund.
+If your total taxable income for salary and interest is below £18,570, you might not need to pay tax on your savings.
+Keep an eye on this, and if the bank accidentally taxes you when you're earning below that amount, look into claiming a refund.

-If you're worried about getting taxed on your savings, an ISA would be your best bet.
+If you're worried about getting taxed on your savings, consider getting an ISA.
 More on this below.

 Main types of savings accounts